• AR/VR

 This is also reinforced by how humans naturally absorb information and learn.
 Over 65% of people are visual learners, i.e. those who are more susceptible to learning in a visual format.
 The rest of the major learning methods (kinesthetic and auditory) can also be entirely covered by VR/AR, as they engage all of these senses.

-That’s why these technologies are already proving to be effective at training.
 As the technology continues to evolve and become more accessible, enterprises are becoming increasingly more interested in leveraging AR/VR for training and operations.
-According to the 2021 Perkins Coie report, 95% of organizations are planning to increase spending on immersive technology for better remote collaborations and training.
 For example, just last year, Accenture, one of the biggest consulting firms in the world, acquired 60000 VR headsets for employee training.
 Volkswagen has managed to reduce training time for the assembly of T6 multivan by 50% by introducing VR in the training experience.

 Needless to say, this creates a significant ROI for the whole training and onboarding process.